 Born in 1868 to Norwegian immigrants, John Lund moved to Canby with his family in 1876.
 His father ran the hardware store in town, where John’s brothers often helped out.
 John, however, began working as a cashier at the bank in town at age 15.
-1888 was a big year for Lund; he married Flora Miller and started a real estate business.
+He married Flora Miller in 1888 and started his real estate business the same year.

-In 1903, John and Flora sold their esteemed home to John’s sister, Mary and her husband, Reverend Olaf Hoel, for $10,000.
+In 1903, John and Flora sold their much-admired home to John’s sister, Mary, and her husband Reverend Olaf Hoel for $10,000.
 John and Flora moved to Minneapolis and John was soon elected to the Minnesota House of Representatives where he served the 1905-1906 term.
 They would never again see their beloved home.
-While living in Minneapolis, Flora died in 1907, and John died the following year.
+In 1907, while living in Minneapolis, Flora died.
+John died the following year.

-John and Flora’s home stayed in the Lund family until 1958, although no family members lived in the house after 1932.
-When John’s niece, Nella, moved to Minneapolis, she took with her many of the original pieces of furniture and family mementos.
-She leased the home to at least two separate families, and eventually split the house into several apartments.
+The Lund’s former home stayed in the family until 1958, although no family members lived in the house after 1932.
+When John’s niece, Nella, moved to Minneapolis, she took many of the original pieces of furniture and family mementos from the home with her.
+She leased the house to at least two separate families before eventually splitting the house into several apartments.
 In the 1950s, Nella and her husband decided to sell the house to a couple who wanted to turn it into an elder care facility.
 The sale closed on April 1, 1958.

 Shortly after Nella’s death in 1978, the home was listed on the National Register of Historic Places.
 Today, the Lund house is operated as a historic house museum.
 Tours of John and Flora’s home are offered throughout the summer.
 The building that housed the Lund Land Agency is still located at 123 St Olaf Ave N.